Installation

 export NOMIC_API_KEY="your-nomic-key"Additional Providers

-export CLOUDFLARE_API_KEY="your-cloudflare-key"
+export CLOUDFLARE_API_TOKEN="your-cloudflare-token"

 export CLOUDFLARE_ACCOUNT_ID="your-account-id"